Photo of STEMM Program Tutor with students

 Patient Family CAB: The Patient Family CAB was formed in Fall 2023 to establish a direct link between patient family advisors with lived experiences related to childhood cancer and St. Jude.
 The Patient Family CAB consists of patient family advisors connected to the journey of childhood cancer from diagnosis through survivorship and including bereavement in roles of parents, caregivers, and adult survivors of childhood cancer.

-Child Health CAB: The Child Health CAB in 2021 to meaningfully engage catchment area, United States, and global experts to provide advice and guidance on identifying, prioritizing, and effectively addressing the needs of all children within the catchment area and beyond.
+Child Health CAB: The Child Health CAB was formed in 2021 to meaningfully engage catchment area, United States, and global experts to provide advice and guidance on identifying, prioritizing, and effectively addressing the needs of all children within the catchment area and beyond.
 The Child Health CAB consists of members who are distinguished leaders in pediatrics, childhood wellness, patient education, HPV vaccination, and parenthood.
 Members meet quarterly to offer feedback and support on activities related to the HPV Cancer Prevention Program and STEMM Education and Outreach program and on the content of the Together by St. Jude online educational resources relevant to overall child health.

 COE Programs and Activities